 The another customary Eid sweet is Kheer and people can take bowls upon bowls of this pleasant sweetness.
 To get a delicious bowl of kheer, one needs to be patient enough to let the sweet cook on the stove for hours.

 The soft and sweetest Gulab Jamun is the most mouth-watering thing to have.
 Gulab Jamun can provide utter bliss to anyone anytime.

 4. Ras Malai

-The another absolutely yummiest Eid sweet is Ras Malai and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
-The mixture of ‘ras’ (basically, condensed milk) and malai balls make this sweet the all-time favourite.
+Another absolutely yummiest Eid sweet is Ras Malai and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
+The mixture of ‘ras’ (basically, condensed milk) and malai balls make this sweet the all-time favorite.

 6. Chum Chum

 Chum Chums are more likely to be a family of Gulab Jamun and Rasgula.
 The totally juicy and sugary chum chums are the best addition to the anyone’s platter on Eid.

 In the race of numerous halwas, Gajrela always stands to outclass.
 Though the time consuming sweet dish recipe is always worth, the wait and delight to have it on feasts.